ministryofjustice/moj-frontend/docs/probation/styles/pds-page-template/index.md

 type: style
 statusAction: Created
 statusDate: September 2026
-lede: "Use this template to keep your pages consistent with other probation products on the Probation Digital Services platform."
+lede: "Use this template to keep your pages consistent with other probation products on the Probation Digital Services (PDS) platform."
 ---

 This template covers the components you should add to a page in an internal probation service.
 It includes: